 Results shared with you in a report with an opportunity for questions and discussion

-The benefits to your local community:
+The benefits for your group and local community:

 Provides an engaging learning opportunity for citizen scientists of all age groups